A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Language: French

-Luis Bunuel is perhaps the greatest surrealist filmmaker, and one of the most important directors in cinema history.
-His career spanned a half century, from his early surrealist masterpieces Un Chien Andalou and L'Age D'Or made with Salvador Dali, to his award-winning films of the 1970s, The Discreet Charm of the Bourgeoisie and The Phantom of Liberty.
-Below you will find a full filmography.
-For further information on Bunuel, click here .
+Luis Buñuel is perhaps the greatest surrealist filmmaker, and one of the iconic directors in cinema history.
+His career spanned a half century, from his early masterpieces Un Chien andalou and L'Age d'or made with Salvador Dalí, to his award-winning films of the 1970s, The Discreet Charm of the Bourgeoisie and The Phantom of Liberty.
+Buñuel's cinematic world is one filled with humor and revolt, deformity and desire, fetishes and dreams.
+Below you will find a complete list of his films, followed by some recommended books about the director.

 FILMOGRAPHY